 Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

-The ASL-English Interpreter Preparation Program (IPP) is limited in the number of students it can admit to each class.
-Students must fulfill minimum requirements listed prior to applying to the Interpreter Preparation Program.
-All applicants must show fluency in both English and ASL.
+The ASL-English Interpreter Preparation Program (IPP) will determine the number of students admitted to the program each year.
+All applicants must show a high level of fluency in both English and ASL.

-All applicants, regardless of degree, must have taken and completed:
+All applicants, regardless of degree, should have taken:

 - Deaf Culture (ASL-142 or equivalent)